Charting Navigable Waters

 National Oceanic and Atmospheric Administration (NOAA)

-OSI was a subcontractor to the prime on NOAA’s very first contracted hydrographic survey.
-Since 1999, OSI has acted as a prime contractor surveying thousands of square nautical miles of seafloor on behalf of NOAA (see table below).
-In all cases, OSI employed state of the art multibeam (or single beam) sonar, side scan sonar, positioning, attitude, and sound speed instrumentation.
+Ocean Surveys was a subcontractor to the prime on NOAA’s very first contracted hydrographic survey.
+Since 1999, OSI has acted as a prime contractor and surveyed thousands of square nautical miles of navigable waters on behalf of NOAA (see table below).
+In all cases, OSI employed state-of-the-art multibeam (or single beam) sonar, side scan sonar, positioning, attitude, and sound speed instrumentation.

-Most recently, OSI performed “complete coverage” multibeam and side scan sonar surveys in the vicinity of Trinity and Tiger Shoals offshore of the Louisiana coast.
+Most recently, OSI charted navigable waters offshore of the Louisiana coast and performed “complete coverage” multibeam and side scan sonar surveys in the vicinity of Trinity and Tiger Shoals.

-OSI surveyed over 17,000 linear nautical miles (LNM) in an 500 square nautical mile (SQNM) survey area during the 2017 and 2018 field seasons.
+During the 2017 and 2018 field seasons, OSI surveyed over 17,000 linear nautical miles (LNM) of navigable waters in an 500 square nautical mile (SQNM) survey area.
 The surveys revealed significant migration of both shoals and identified multiple dangers to navigation.
-See table below for survey details.

 |1995||Vineyard Sound and Long Island Sound||As a subcontractor, OSI provided position and side scan sonar equipment with operators, along with installation of multiple tertiary tide stations.|